ryantd42/NY-Legislative-Git/2023/S2170A-2023/bill.md

   ___________

  Introduced  by  Sens.
-LIU, MAY, ORTT -- read twice and ordered printed, and when printed to be committed to the Committee on Education
+LIU, MAY, ORTT -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Education  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the education law, in relation to the  participation  of home-schooled pupils in certain school activities